TemoaProject/temoa/docs/source/Documentation.rst

 ensures that there is sufficient capacity to meet the optimal commodity flows across all time slices.
 Between processes, the :code:`CommodityBalance_Constraint` :eq:`CommodityBalance` ensures that global commodity production across the energy system is sufficient to meet the endogenous demands for that commodity.
-Finally, the objective function :eq:`obj_loan` drives the model to minimize the system-wide cost of energy supply by optimizing the deployment and utilization of energy technologies across the system.
+Finally, the objective function :eq:`obj_invest` drives the model to minimize the system-wide cost of energy supply by optimizing the deployment and utilization of energy technologies across the system.